lumlisp/ll/docs/reference.md

 ```
 (future expr ...)
 ```
-Evaluates body expressions in a new goroutine and returns a `Future` value.
+Evaluates body expressions concurrently and returns a `Future` value.
 Use `await` to retrieve the result.

 ```scheme